jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab5.md

 ## Example 1

 The following example is a quick demostration of how to use queues with FreeRTOS on the ESP32.
 First, a queue is created as a global variable to have name `myQueue`.
-Next, that variable must store an instance of a queue by `xQueueCreate` function. `Task 1` will send `data` which store a `10` to `Task 2` every second. `Task 2` will recieve data through the queue and display it in the terminal.
+Next, that variable must store an instance of a queue by `xQueueCreate` function. `Task 1` will send `data` which store a `10` to `Task 2` every second. `Task 2` will receive data through the queue and display it in the terminal.
 ~~~c
 #include <stdio.h>
 #include "freertos/FreeRTOS.h"